 Strategic Leadership Lessons: Great Men in History

-Although not all of them are famous, we still feel the impact their work had on the people they inspired, and thus on the whole world.
+Although not all of them are famous, we still feel their work’s impact on the people they inspired and the whole world.
 They are great leaders, and you can improve your traits of strategic leadership with them.

-They not only do big things but also bring out the best in those who follow them and often create a whole movement.
+Leaders do big things and bring out the best in those who follow them and often create a whole movement.

 Strategic Leadership Lesson #23: Care